mascaldotfr/CoR-on-Linux/debian.md

 ## Installing the necessary links and packages

-Install the `cor-debian-packages` meta package at https://github.com/mascaldotfr/cor-debian-packages (you'll find instructions there)
+Install the `cor-debian-packages` meta package at [https://github.com/mascaldotfr/cor-debian-packages](https://github.com/mascaldotfr/cor-debian-packages) (you'll find instructions there as well)

 ## Have fun